AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ## Add Fields to the Model {#additional-fields}

 We already have a field for the title of the adventure.
-Now we need to add fields to capture the description, duration, and type of the trip.
+Now we need to add fields to capture the description, price, itinerary, and a representative image of the trip.

 >[!TIP]
 >